 In 2002, shortly after the birth of her son, Amy became part of a small group of parents who founded La Piccola Scuola Italiana, the Bay Area’s first Italian-language preschool.
 This was an immensely challenging and satisfying endeavor, rich with professional growth for Amy as teacher, director and entrepreneur!
 Amy was familiar with Old Firehouse School and its reputation for blending current developmental and pedagogical theory with real-life practice.
 An enthusiastic series of conversations with Executive Director Dorothy Stewart and the other OFS site directors led Amy to join the OFS community.

-For about 10 years, Amy has also worked as an early childhood education consultant, presenting at national and local conferences and providing customized preschool and infant/toddler center trainings.
+Since 1998, Amy has also worked as an early childhood education consultant, presenting at national and local conferences and providing customized preschool and infant/toddler center trainings.
 Her strong experience with the Reggio Approach and the relationship-based pedagogy developed in Pistoia, Italy form the foundation of her philosophy of teaching and of child development.